httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The signature parameters component value is the serialization of the signature parameters for this signature, including the covered components set with all associated parameters.
 These parameters include any of the following:

-* `created`: Creation time as an `sf-integer` UNIX timestamp value.
+* `created`: Creation time as an Integer UNIX timestamp value.
 Sub-second precision is not supported.
 Inclusion of this parameter is RECOMMENDED.
-* `expires`: Expiration time as an `sf-integer` UNIX timestamp value.
+* `expires`: Expiration time as an Integer UNIX timestamp value.
 Sub-second precision is not supported.
-* `nonce`: A random unique value generated for this signature as an `sf-string` value.
+* `nonce`: A random unique value generated for this signature as a String value.
-* `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as an `sf-string` value.
+* `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as a String value.
-* `keyid`: The identifier for the key material as an `sf-string` value.
+* `keyid`: The identifier for the key material as a String value.

 Additional parameters can be defined in the [HTTP Signature Parameters Registry](#iana-param-contents).

-The signature parameters component value is serialized as a parameterized inner list using the rules in {{Section 4 of RFC8941}} as follows:
+The signature parameters component value is serialized as a parameterized inner list using the rules in {{Section 4 of STRUCTURED-FIELDS}} as follows:

 1. Let the output be an empty string.
 2. Determine an order for the component identifiers of the covered components, not including the `@signature-params` component identifier itself.
 Once this order is chosen, it cannot be changed.
 This order MUST be the same order as used in creating the signature base ({{create-sig-input}}).
-3. Serialize the component identifiers of the covered components, including all parameters, as an ordered `inner-list` according to {{Section 4.1.1.1 of RFC8941}} and append this to the output.
+3. Serialize the component identifiers of the covered components, including all parameters, as an ordered `inner-list` according to {{Section 4.1.1.1 of STRUCTURED-FIELDS}} and append this to the output.
 4. Determine an order for any signature parameters.
 Once this order is chosen, it cannot be changed.
-5. Append the parameters to the `inner-list` in the chosen order according to {{Section 4.1.1.2 of RFC8941}}, skipping parameters that are not available or not used for this message signature.
+5. Append the parameters to the `inner-list` in the chosen order according to {{Section 4.1.1.2 of STRUCTURED-FIELDS}}, skipping parameters that are not available or not used for this message signature.
 6. The output contains the signature parameters component value.

-Note that the `inner-list` serialization is used for the covered component value instead of the `sf-list` serialization in order to facilitate this value's inclusion in message fields such as the `Signature-Input` field's dictionary, as discussed in {{signature-input-header}}.
+Note that the Inner List serialization from {{Section 4.1.1.1 of STRUCTURED-FIELDS}} is used for the covered component value instead of the List serialization from {{Section 4.1.1 of STRUCTURED-FIELDS}}
+in order to facilitate parallelism with this value's inclusion the Signature-Input field, as discussed in {{signature-input-header}}.

 This example shows a canonicalized value for the parameters of a given signature: